Abolitionism in the United States: Abolition in the North

 The abolitionist movement began about the time of the United States' independence.
 Quakers played a big role.
 The first abolition organization was the Pennsylvania Abolition Society, which first met in 1775; Benjamin Franklin was its president.
 The New York Manumission Society was founded in 1785 by powerful politicians: John Jay, Alexander Hamilton, and Aaron Burr.

-There is quite a bit of confusion about the dates in which slavery was abolished in the Northern states, because "abolishing slavery" meant different things in different states.
+There is quite a bit of confusion about when slavery was abolished in the Northern states, because "abolishing slavery" meant different things in different states.
 (Theodore Weld, in his pamphlet opposing slavery in the District of Columbia, gives a detailed chronology.)
 It is true that beginning with the independent Republic of Vermont in 1777, all states north of the Ohio River and the Mason–Dixon line that separated Pennsylvania from Maryland passed laws that abolished slavery, although in some cases this did not apply to existing slaves, only their future offspring.
 These included the first abolition laws in the entire New World: the Massachusetts Constitution, adopted in 1780, declared all men to have rights, making slavery unenforceable, and it disappeared through the individual actions of both masters and slaves.

 However, what the abolition forces passed in 1799 in New York State was an Act for the gradual abolition of slavery.
 Slavery in New York did not officially end until 1827, and more than 70 enslaved people in New York appeared on the 1830 decennial census.
 No slaves appeared in the state's 1840 census.
 New Jersey abolished slavery in 1804, but in 1860 a dozen black people were still held as "perpetual apprentices".